Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 In this case, each summary is projected to vector that's a little more than 1500-dimensions.

 ### Visualize embeddings
-It is impossible to visualize a 1500-dimension vector space directly, so we will use our old stand-by from Week 2, PCA, to project the 1500-dimension embedding to a 2D space to create more intuitive plots.
+It is impossible to visualize a 1500-dimension vector space directly, so we will use our old stand-by from Week 2, principal component analysis (PCA), to project the 1500-dimension embedding to a 2D space to create more intuitive plots.
 It makes more clear the similarity relations among the embeddings, revealing the semantic structure between the summaries.

 ```python